| |

 What Is ANSI Z535.4‑2023?

-ANSI Z535.4-2023 delivers specifications for design, application, use, and placement of safety signs and labels on a wide variety of products.
-It defines a product safety sign or label as a sign, label, cord tag, or decal affixed to a product that provides safety information about that product.
+ANSI Z535.4-2023 provides specifications for the design, application, use, and placement of safety signs and labels on a wide range of products.
+The standard defines a product safety sign or label as a sign, label, cord tag, or decal affixed to a product that communicates important safety information about potential hazards and safe use.

 A product safety sign or label, as specified in ANSI Z535.4-2023, consists of a signal word panel plus a message panel.

-• Signal word panel is an area of the safety sign that contains the signal word or words, and, when used, the safety alert symbol.
+• Signal Word Panel: Signal word panel is an area of the safety sign that contains the signal word or words, and, when used, the safety alert symbol.
 The signal word communicates the degree or level of hazard seriousness.

-• Message panel is an area of the safety sign that contains the word message.
-Other components— the specific hazard, the probable consequence of involvement with the hazard, and how the hazard can be avoided—are communicated through the word message and the optional use of a pictorial
+• Message Panel: Message panel is an area of the safety sign that contains the word message.
+Other components— the specific hazard, the probable consequence of involvement with the hazard, and how the hazard can be avoided—are communicated through the word message and the optional use of a pictorial (symbol).

 ANSI Z535.4‑2023 Design Specifications for Product Safety Signs and Labels